How to use the Windows recovery console

-After getting to the Microsoft Windows recovery console you will need to select the Windows installation you want to log onto.
+After getting to the Microsoft Windows recovery console select the Windows installation you want to log onto.
 Therefore press 1 if you want to edit the primary Windows installation.

 After selecting the installation enter the administrator password exactly as you would in Windows.
 If you do not know the Windows administrator password you cannot enter the recovery mode.

 - Typing in "help" at the prompt gives a complete listing of all commands available through the prompt.